zackbradys/airgapping-with-hauler/README.md

 Congratulations!
 You made it!!
 Hopefully, you realize how **Hauler** would be able to simplify and streamline your existing processes for fetching, packaging, validating, and distributing artfacts to airgapped, disconnected, or denied, disrupted, intermittent, and limited impact environments.

-To learn more, please visit the [GitHub Repository](https://github.com/rancherfederal/hauler) or check out the [Official Documentation](https://hauler.dev).
-For any questions or to get in touch with me, please send me an email at[zack.brady@ranchergovernment.com](mailto:zack.brady@ranchergovernment.com)!
+To learn more, please visit the [Hauler GitHub Repository](https://github.com/rancherfederal/hauler) or check out the [Official Documentation for Hauler](https://hauler.dev).
+For any questions or to get in touch with me, please send me an email at [zack.brady@ranchergovernment.com](mailto:zack.brady@ranchergovernment.com), connect with me on Linkedin ([@zackbradys](https://linkedin.com/in/zackbradys)), or follow me on Github ([@zackbradys](https://github.com/zackbradys))!